 Absolutely!
 Wild blueberries (also known as bilberries) are among the most well-studied foods in the scientific field.
 The reason being their high nutritional value and especially the amounts of blueberry antioxidants.
 When heavy metals enter our bodies, they oxidize our cells.
 This process causes all sorts of problems for our cells, which we should definitely try to avoid.
 To eliminate oxidization, our body needs a constant supply of antioxidants throughout our daily diet.
 Therefore, we must have a diet balanced with foods that contain high amounts of antioxidants.

 Wild blueberries (NOT cultivated) are one of the richest foods in antioxidants.
 To benefit from these antioxidants, we should add them to our diet regularly.
 In fact, the famous author Anthony William highlights in his book Medical Medium Cleanse to Heal the importance of having wild blueberries (and not cultivated ones) in your diet.
 The problem is that wild blueberries are not easy to find, especially in certain parts of the world.
-If you do not have access to fresh/frozen wild blueberries, you can check our premium quality wild blueberry (bilberry) powder.
+If you do not have access to fresh/frozen wild blueberries, you can check our premium quality wild blueberry powder (also called bilberry powder).
 It comes from the clean forests of Arctic Finland, it is 100% natural, and it is available all year round.
 Other foods suitable for a natural heavy metal detox diet are green tea, cilantro, garlic, spirulina, tomatoes, etc.

-We hope you found this blog informative!
+We hope you found this blog on natural heavy metal detox diet and wild blueberries informative!